restfulobjects/restfulobjects-wsa/README.md

 - Tools > Options > Package Manager > Allow Nuget to download missing packages during build

+### Developer license

+To deploy/run WSA apps locally, you require a (free) developer license.
+This in turn requires a (free) Microsoft account.

+If you do not have a Microsoft account, then sign up for one [here](https://signup.live.com/signup.aspx?lic=1).

 ### SQL Express or SQL Server